microsoft/vscode-docs/docs/editor/profiles.md

 ![Manage gear displaying "DE' to indicate that the user's 'Demo' profile is active](images/profiles/profile-gear-two-letters.png)

-### Edit a profile
+### Configure a profile

-You can edit a profile just as you would normally change any VS Code configuration.
+You can configure a profile just as you would normally change any VS Code configuration.
 You can install/uninstall/disable extensions, change settings, and adjust the editor's UI layout (for example, moving and hiding views) like normal.
 These changes are stored in your currently active profile.

 ### Workspace associations